BackmanLab/PWSpy/README.md

   Create a new environment with `conda create -n {environmentName}`.
   Activate the new environment with `conda activate {environmentName}`.

-Install the built package with `conda install -c file://{buildDestination} pwspy`.
+Install the built package with `conda install -c file://{buildDestination} -c conda-forge pwspy`.

-Installing the package using the install script: